Explainable Semantic Communication for Text Tasks: Proposed TESC Scheme

-In particular, each node in the semantic triplets is an entity that refers to an object or a concept in the real word.
+In particular, each entity in the triplets refers to an object or a concept in the real world.
 Hereinafter, we define entity $i$ in text ${\boldsymbol I}$ as $en_i$ that consists of a subset of words in text ${\boldsymbol I}$.
-For example, "\emph{New York City}" and "\emph{the United States}" are two entities that consists of three words in the text "\emph{New York City is a beautiful city, which belongs to the United States}".
-There are various method such as entity recognition model (NER) can be used to extract the entities in text ${\boldsymbol I}$.
-Moreover, edges are the \emph{relations} between each pair of entities.
-Given a pair of extracted entities ($en_i, en_j$), the semantic extractor have to predict the relation $r_{i,j}$ between them.
-For example, the relation between entity "\emph{New York City}" and entity "\emph{the United States}" can be denoted by "\emph{belongs to}".
-The relation between two entities can be predicted via some well-established deep neural networks.
-Based on the extracted entities and the predicted relations, the semantic triplets of text ${\boldsymbol I}$ can be expressed as
+For example, ``\emph{New York City}'' and ``\emph{the United States}" are two entities consisting of three words in the text ``\emph{New York City is a beautiful city, which belongs to the United States}".
+There are various methods such as named entity recognition model (NER) can be used to extract the entities in text ${\boldsymbol I}$.
+Given a pair of extracted entities ($en_i, en_j$), the semantic extractor has to extracted the relation $r_{ij}$ between them.
+For example, the relation between entity ``\emph{New York City}" and entity ``\emph{the United States}" can be denoted by ``\emph{belongs to}".
+Based on the extracted entities and relations, the triplets of text ${\boldsymbol I}$ can be expressed as

-where ${{\boldsymbol{a}}_k} = (e{n_{k,i}},{r_{k,ij}},e{n_{k,j}})$ is a semantic triplet and $K$ is the total number of semantic triplets extracted from ${\boldsymbol I}$.
-Upon examination of the example given,it can be observed that the data size of the semantic triplets extracted is significantly smaller than the data size of the original text ${\boldsymbol I}$.
-This is mainly due to the compact representation of the triplets, which effectively removes a significant amount of semantic redundancy from the original text.
-This reduction in data size is advantageous for applications that require efficient transmission and understanding of large amounts of text-based data.
+where ${{\boldsymbol{a}}_k} = (e{n_{k,i}},{r_{k,ij}},e{n_{k,j}})$ is the $k$-th triplet and $K$ is the total number of triplets extracted from ${\boldsymbol I}$.
+Note that the relations are directional, and hence we have ${r_{k,ij}} \neq {r_{k,ji}}$.
+The triplet-based representation can effectively remove a significant amount of semantic redundancy from the original text, and thus the data size of the extracted triplets is smaller than that of the original text ${\boldsymbol I}$.
+The reduction of data size is advantageous for applications that require efficient transmission and understanding of large amounts of text-based data. {It is worth noting that the semantics of original texts is extracted in an explainable manner.
+This represents a fundamental distinction between our work and existing feature-based semantic representations.}